-Its glass and lens coating is not on par with the Steiner PX4i.
+Its glass and lens coating are not on par with the Steiner PX4i nor the Leupold VX-R Patrol.
 But it works very well for its price and is satisfying for most users.
 The scope is not a true 1x, maybe 1.1x.
-That said it still works very well with both eyes open and has minimal fisheye effect.
+That said, it still works very well with both eyes open and has minimal fisheye effect.
 Furthermore, the optics has generous field of view.
-A downside is that eyebox is rather small at high magnification.
+A downside is that eyebox is rather small at 6x.

-It weighs 17.6 ounce which is a bit heavy.
+Primary Arms 1-6×24 weighs 16.9 ounce which is a bit heavy.
 Overall durability is good.
-The optics is rugged and well-made.
-It can withstand heavy recoil caliber and do well in field environments.
-Plus Vortex VIP warranty is the best out there in the market.
+The optics is rugged, well-made and performs well in field environments.
+Primary Arms warranty is comparable to Vortex’s, which is one of the best out there in the market.
 It’s fully transferable, hassle free and covers electronics.

 Price : $$$

-The Aimpoint Pro offers the best choice if you are ok for red dots with no magnification.
+If you need no magnification, Aimpoint Pro could be the best choice for you.
 It has unmatched reliability, fast target acquisition and unlimited FOV.